wenk-silvan/Tour-Of-Heroes/README.md

 Run `node .\node_modules\protractor\bin\protractor --disableChecks` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `npm start`.
 If you have WebStorm available you can create a protractor config file as written in the [instruction](https://www.jetbrains.com/help/webstorm/run-debug-configuration-protractor.html) and run it within the IDE.
+If the following error message appears: "Could not find update-config.json.
+Run 'webdriver-manager update' to download binaries."
+Just hit `node .\node_modules\protractor\bin\webdriver-manager update` to update the webdriver and the e2e-tests should work.

 ## Code scaffolding